 Registration: A registration fee of $20 will include full participation of the conference, lunch, and coffee.
-Deadline is October 1, 2019.
-To register, please click here.
+Registration has closed.

 Call for Abstract: Conference attendees are invited to give a 10-minute talk about or demonstration of an aspect of teaching using IBL methods.
 Rather than sharing formal scholarship on IBL teaching, participants are invited to speak about their IBL course design, or demonstrate and discuss an IBL teaching practice used in a specific course, or another similar topic.
 The aim of these contributed talks is to share some best practices related to IBL teaching and to be used as a springboard for conversations and networking opportunities during and after the conference.
 If you would like to give such a presentation, please submit a brief abstract (50-100 words) when you register.

 Live Classroom: In this event, you will be asked to take part in an immersive IBL experience.
 You’ll be students in a “classroom”.
 The topic won’t be a standard classroom topic because the goal is not about content, but rather to experience an inquiry-based classroom and see the moves an instructor might make within such an environment.
 The joys and frustrations you experience will only be amplified in your own classrooms, so hopefully this experience will shed light on how we can better interact with our own students to create a positive learning environment.
 The session will consist of a “classroom” session followed by a “reflection” activity.
 Live classroom goals:

 To experience an inquiry-based activity from a student’s perspective.